hazeez/prosvn/README.md

 subversion wrapper for getting summary of commit information

-Developed by Hafizul Azeez.
+Developed by HAZEEZ.
 This is work in progress.